Almost device-independent calibration beyond Born's rule: Bell tests for cross-talk detection: Results

 In other words, if the underlying process is always described by {\em a fixed} $\vecP\not\in\NS$, we must also have $\vecP\not\in\Q^3$.
-However, for non-\iid~trials, the situation becomes more complicated.
-Indeed, as remarked in the paragraph below~\cref{eq:PBR_bell_ineq}, if the empirical frequencies $\vecf_\text{est}$ do not reflect well the behavior of subsequent trials, the PBR derived therefrom for $\Q^3$ may fail to manifest the incompatibility between the hypothesis-testing trials data and $\Q^3$.
+However, for non-\iid~trials, as remarked in the paragraph below~\cref{eq:PBR_bell_ineq}, if the empirical frequencies $\vecf_\text{est}$ do not reflect well the behavior of subsequent trials, the PBR derived therefrom for $\Q^3$ may fail to manifest the incompatibility between the hypothesis-testing trials data and $\Q^3$.
 In contrast, even if $\vecf_\text{test}$ differ considerably from $\vecf_\text{est}$, so long as the main signaling direction is preserved, it is conceivable that the PBR derived for $\NS$ remains effective for the testing trials.

 Apart from this one exceptional instance with Hanoi(19,20), the compatibility of every other Bell test's data with the two hypotheses (i.e., whether the $p$-value bound is less than $\alpha$) is the same.
 In fact, even though the two hypotheses are not the same, the difference in their $p$-value bounds is typically not large enough to alter their distribution in a significant manner.
 For example, for the $p$-value upper bounds shown in \cref{fig:Geneva21_23_Q3}, the corresponding $p$-value bounds for the $\NS$ hypothesis differ from the former by at most $0.0017$ and are thus not visibly different from the histogram of \cref{fig:Geneva21_23_Q3} for $\Q^3$ (unfilled, thicker edge).